 Over 70 species of animals in Kibale National Park have been recorded.
 Among these include over 13 primate species, counting over 1500 Chimpanzees.
 Therefore, making Kibale the most ideal site for Chimpanzee safaris in Uganda for visitors!

 Kibale national forest park holds the highest concentration of primates in Africa thus, dubbed the Primate Capital of Africa.

 Some of the amazing primates in Kibale include Olive Baboons, Blue Monkeys, Red-tailed, L’hoest, and Black and White Colobus Monkeys.
 Nocturnals include Bushbabies and Pottos.

 Not only is Kibale Uganda a paradise for primates, but the park also holds other animals.
 African forest Elephants, Buffalos, Leopards, Warthogs, Giant forest hogs, Bushbucks, Sitatungas, and forest Duikers can be spotted, etc.

 Please note that:

-During your Chimpanzee trekking in Kibale Forest in Kanyanchu area, some animals can be spotted.
-Most chimp treks in Kibale are done along the Kanyanchu chimpanzee trail.
+During your Uganda Chimpanzee trekking in Kibale NP, some animals can be spotted.
+Most chimp treks in Kibale Forest are done along the Kanyanchu Chimpanzee Trail.

 Below are Kibale National Park Animals